Hi, I’m Valerio founder and CTO at Inspector.

 New to Inspector?

-Are you looking for a “code-driven” monitoring tool instead of having to install things at the server level?
+Are you looking for a “code-driven” monitoring tool to identify technical problems in your applications automatically?

 Get a monitoring environment specifically designed for software developers avoiding any server or infrastructure configuration.